Divergent and Convergent Thinking

 For those who are unfamiliar with divergent and convergent thinking, these terms mean the following:

-Divergent thinking – generating a multitude of ideas by exploring different possible solutions.
+Divergent Thinking is generating a multitude of ideas by exploring different possible solutions.

-Convergent thinking – evaluating ideas to narrow it down to one specific idea.
+Convergent Thinking is evaluating ideas to narrow it down to one specific idea.

-When problem solving you need to undergo, divergent and convergent thinking, but NEVER attempt to do both at the same time.
+When problem solving using CPS you need to undergo, divergent and convergent thinking, but NEVER attempt to do both at the same time.
 Here’s why:

-• Doing convergent thinking when in the divergent stage will result in people’s ideas bing shut down and the creative process being compromised.
+- Doing convergent thinking when in the divergent stage will result in people’s ideas being shut down and the creative process being compromised.

 Here are some talking points and guidelines to help you enter into these phases: